-All female* (female identifying as documented by HR) instructional faculty of the OSU-Stillwater campus (tenure- and non-tenure track) or members emeriti of the Faculty are full members of the Council with voting privileges.
+All women faculty of OSU campuses (tenure- and non-tenure track) or members emeriti of the faculty are full members of the Council with voting privileges.
 Only full-time faculty members may serve as officers in the Council.
 Others may attend and serve at the discretion of the Executive Committee.

 IV.
 DUTIES OF OFFICERS

 - Shall be responsible for providing sustained leadership to its Executive Committee and preside at meetings of the Council.

 - Shall prepare an agenda for meetings of the Women's Faculty Council and provide a copy to the Secretary/Treasurer for distribution to all members of the Council at least 48 hours prior to the next meeting.

 - Shall be available to advise the President and/or Provost of the University in the selection of women for appointment to administrative committees in consultation with members of the Women's Faculty Council.

 - Shall refer communications requesting study or action to the appropriate committee of the Women’s Faculty Council.